 This landmark legislation represents the first step toward a complete overhaul of the state's outdated drinking water infrastructure.
 The LSLRNA's primary objectives include identifying lead service line owners and operators – including municipal water systems – to schedule full replacements in communities across Illinois.

-This blog post discusses lead service line replacement costs, federal funding available for Illinois communities and why you need a trusted team of water engineers to replace lead service lines in your community.
+This blog post discusses the lead service line replacement program in Illinois, federal funding available for communities across the state and why you need a trusted team of water engineers to replace lead service lines in your community.

 The LSLRNA (Public Act 102-0613) requires comprehensive service line removal and prohibits partial lead service line replacements, except in certain instances.
 In partial replacements, only the smaller, damaged portions of a larger service line system are repaired and replaced.